 Changes to the starting age for cervical screening

+The age change was in line with international best practice.
 The World Health Organization’s International Agency for Research on Cancer also recommends that cervical screening begins at age 25 or older.

 The human papillomavirus (HPV) immunisation programme in schools forms a key part of the prevention pathway, alongside regular screening, to protect against HPV infections and cervical cancer.
-Progress with the immunisation programme’s has recently accelerated and since 2017, boys have also being offered HPV immunisation.
+Progress with the immunisation programme has recently accelerated and since 2017, boys have also being offered HPV immunisation.
 Further information about the HPV immunisation programme can be found on the Ministry of Health website:

-How this change will affect women
+How this change will affect participants

-Women who are already screening and are under 25
+Those who are already screening and are under 25

-Women under 25 with concerning symptoms
+People under 25 with concerning symptoms

-Women who have symptoms, such as abnormal vaginal bleeding, persistent discharge or pelvic pain, should see their health care provider who will arrange appropriate investigation.
+People who have symptoms, such as abnormal vaginal bleeding, persistent discharge or pelvic pain, should see their health care provider who will arrange appropriate investigation.